hversu/collector/README.md

-CoLLector - crawls pages relevant to a topic and extracts and returns structured node/edge data
+CoLLector - crawls pages relevant to a given topic and extracts and returns structured node/edge data

 uses `googler` [1] and `gptextract` (`simparse`, `callgpt`) [2]